Lion Farm Playing Fields : 19 hectares of priceless green space, situated close to junction 2 of the M5

 – in return for this he was granted an exclusive option to proceed with the purchase, and then ‘concrete over’ of Lion Farm Playing Fields.

-The proposed development will supposedly see the fields turned into a high end designer outlet village, subject to a detailed planning application being submitted and approved, by ‘Autumn 2018’.
+Initial proposals were to turn the fields into a ‘high end designer outlet village’, subject to a detailed planning application being submitted and approved, by ‘Autumn 2018’.

 It was claimed, and is still being claimed, that as as result, “£200m of investment could be attracted to the area, and 2000 jobs might be created”.

 “And pigs might fly” (hasn’t actually been claimed, but would be slightly more believable)

 Sandwell council also claim that “”Details of the scheme were again in the public domain when a further cabinet report proposing the next steps was approved in November 2017”

 The truth is very few details of the proposed Lion Farm development were revealed to the public, in the almost six years which followed the initial purchase of the option to develop (when it was cunningly hidden under the title ‘Junction 2 Regeneration’)

 – ‘details’ were pretty much limited to “where the development is to take place”,

 – accompanied by the above wild, and frankly ridiculous claim, that it “could attract £200m of investment, and create 2000 new jobs”.